The admissions season for the September 2019 start has closed. Applications are accepted for the September 2020 start from 1 October onwards.

 Students who will obtain a bachelor degree at a Dutch research university (WO) can prove their mastery and ambition with an unrounded minimum grade point average (GPA) of 7.0.

-RSM calculates the GPA's based on all of the grades from your bachelor programme at the time of application.
+RSM calculates the weighted grade point average based on all grades of your bachelor programme at the time of application.
 Some universities only use the last two years of your bachelor to calculate a GPA.
 If this is the case, RSM will not use the calculation provided by your university but will re-calculate the GPA.
-Additional grades obtained during a second degree, such as a master programme, can be added to the GPA calculation for the benefit of the applicant.
+Additional grades obtained at a Dutch higher education institution during a second bachelor degree, master programme, or extra minor can be added to the GPA calculation for the benefit of the applicant.

 Applicants who will obtain their bachelor diploma from a non-Dutch research university can prove their mastery and ambition with a minimum GPA comparable to a 7.0 in the Dutch grading system and a GMAT test result with a minimum score of 600.
 Grade point averages can be expressed differently in other education systems.
 Rough indications of acceptable GPA’s from different countries can be found in the FAQ section.